The start of the new academic year is always a time for reflection and looking to the future at Cal State San Marcos.

-And we had much to celebrate at CSUSM this summer as the clock turned from one “year” to the next.
-Individuals, corporations and foundations have already helped us raise more than $38 million, putting us more than 76 percent of the way toward our $50 million goal!
+We had much to celebrate at CSUSM this summer as the clock turned from one “year” to the next.
+Individuals, corporations and foundations have already helped us raise more than $42 million, putting us more than 84 percent of the way toward our $50 million goal!

 Your contributions are helping in countless ways to Prepare Tomorrow's Leaders, Build Great Communities and Solve Critical Issues.
 These campaign pillars speak to our desire to help future generations of students while CSUSM flourishes as a regional center for art, culture, research and community engagement.

-The start of the new fiscal year means we have officially entered the final 18 months of our campaign.
+The start of the new academic year means we have officially entered the final 15 months of our campaign.

 I look forward on Dec.
 31, 2018 to not just celebrating a New Year but also the completion of an ambitious goal that has been years in the making.
 With your continued support, I have no doubt we will reach our goal.

 Please visit our campaign website to learn more about the impact donors are having on CSUSM.
 Thank you for your continued support.